rosell-dk/webp-convert/docs/converters.md

 #### the `command-line-options` option
 This allows you to set any parameter available for cwebp in the same way as you would do when executing *cwebp*.
 You could ie set it to "-sharpness 5 -mt -crop 10 10 40 40".
 Read more about all the available parameters in [the docs](https://developers.google.com/speed/webp/docs/cwebp)

+#### the `near-lossless` option
+Specify the level of near-lossless image preprocessing.
+This option adjusts pixel values to help compressibility, but has minimal impact on the visual quality.
+It triggers lossless compression mode automatically.
+The range is 0 (maximum preprocessing) to 100 (no preprocessing, the default).
+The typical value is around 60.
+Read more [here](https://groups.google.com/a/webmproject.org/forum/#!topic/webp-discuss/0GmxDmlexek)

 #### final words on cwebp
 The implementation is based on the work of Shane Bishop for his plugin, [EWWW Image Optimizer](https://ewww.io).
 Thanks for letting us do that!